Skip to content

 CommandSyntaxDescription

-getcodebuddy config get <key>Get configuration value
+getcodebuddy config get <key>Get a configuration value

-listcodebuddy config list (alias: ls)List all configurations
+listcodebuddy config list (alias: ls)List all configuration

 removecodebuddy config remove <key> [values...] (alias: rm)Remove configuration or array items